dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite repos github.db simonw dogsheep

+Add the `--readme` option to save the README for the repo in a column called `readme`.
+Add `--readme-html` to save the HTML rendered version of the README into a collumn called `readme_html`.

 ## Fetching specific repositories

 You can use `-r` with the `repos` command one or more times to fetch just specific repositories.